soubrunofelix/data_analysis_supermarket/README.md

 <br>

-There has also been a decrease in the consume of alcoholic beverage given the fact that people are switching their lifestyle into a healthier one, resulting in a **growing demand for fruits and natural products**.
+There has also been a decrease in the consume of alcoholic beverage given the fact that people are switching their lifestyle into a healthier one, resulting in a **growing demand for natural products as well**.

 <br>